Physician Health Monitoring Program (PHMP)

 Management of physician health issues are confidential and occur outside the College’s disciplinary process.Rules for Member Participation

-We encourage physicians, medical students and residents with health conditions to seek medical attention early in order to minimize the impact on their practice.
+We encourage physicians, medical students and residents who presently have a health condition to seek medical attention early in order to minimize the impact on their practice.

 Physicians deserve the same high level of care and compassion that they provide to their patients.
 The impact of a physician’s health condition is evaluated in the context of each physician’s individual practice.